-I am a European philosopher and writer, British-born but currently living in Crete, Greece.
-I am a Visiting Research Fellow with The Open University, UK (where I was formerly a Senior Lecturer) and an Adjunct Professor with the Brain and Mind Programme at the University of Crete.
+I am a philosopher and writer, British-born but currently living in Crete, Greece.
+I am an Honorary Reader at the University of Sheffield, UK, a Visiting Research Fellow with The Open University, UK (where I was formerly a Senior Lecturer), and an Adjunct Professor with the Brain and Mind Programme at the University of Crete.
 I work mainly in philosophy of mind, though I have interests in many other areas of philosophy.

 The title of this site, Tricks of Mind, reflects the role that notions of illusion and artifice play in my view of the mind, which has been heavily influenced by the work of Daniel Dennett.
 We humans have learned a variety of subtle but powerful tricks — strategies of self-control, self-manipulation, and extended problem-solving — which vastly extend the power of our biological brains and give us the sense of having a unified, phenomenally conscious mind, self, or soul.
 The conscious mind is a virtual system, constituted by these activities.
 It is, in a sense, a trick of the biological mind.